Skip to content

 }

-We have already implemented a nod function for a ’(’ token - grouping expression, eg. 2 * (52 - 22) But in c to convert type of a variable you do: bool z = (bool)1 So to differentiate this we will check if inside of the parentheses there is an identifier, and if it’s value is inside the parser::valid_data_type_names.
-The type conversion itself has to know it’s type and value it converts - next expression
+In c to convert type of a variable you write: bool z = (bool)1.
+To differentiate this we will check value inside of the parentheses.
+If it is an identifier, and its value is inside of the parser::valid_data_type_names, than it is a type conversion.
+The type conversion itself has to know its type, and target it converts ( the next expression).

 ⚠️ Implementation